 For obvious reasons, typical trimaran names come with referral to a trio in one form or another.
 Another popular way of forming trimaran names is to use bird references.
 To make it a bit more original, think about using the key features of a trimaran (fast, exciting, light) to create a name through puns and sayings.

 The cruising lifestyle has long been associated with adventure, discovery, escapism, self-sufficiency, hunter-gatherers, making magic memories and the almost spiritual freedom of being one with the elements; wind, sun and the ocean.
-The names in this section describe the lifestyle with known sayings, some slang and perhaps the individual circumstances or emotions which lead us to follow that special dream based on the sea, the seed of life.
+The names in this section describe this lifestyle with known sayings and slang, and perhaps the individual circumstances or emotions which lead us to follow that special dream based on the sea.
 For example “The Good Life.”

 Speed and the sport of racing mean thrills, spills, heat, adrenaline-pumping challenges and excitement.